 If you are lucky, you live in a part of the United States where you can actually go to a Big Boy restaurant.
-Many of us aren’t as fortunate to live in an area where you can eat one of these delightful fresh strawberry pies.
-But you can make one very easily at home.
+Many of us aren’t as fortunate to live in an area where you can enjoy a delightfully fresh Big Boy strawberry pie.
+But you can very easily make one at home.

 You don’t have to live near a Big Boy restaurant to try this strawberry pie!
 Even if you don’t consider yourself a baker, it is easy to make, and that is a good thing because once you try it, you’ll want to enjoy it again and again.

 Many strawberry pie recipes call for the filling to be made with strawberry Jello.
 This strawberry pie is made with a homemade glaze thickened with cornstarch.
 It’s the best way for the flavor of fresh strawberries to shine.
 Plus when you make something from scratch, you know there aren’t any mystery ingredients in it.